Steak Marsala Recipe with Creamy Mushroom Sauce (Restaurant Quality!)

 Recipe Notes

-• This recipe will give you a medium-rare steak.
-However, note that the thickness of the steaks determines the cooking time, not the weight.
+• This recipe will yield a medium-rare steak.
+However, the thickness of the steaks, not their weight, determines the cooking time.

-• It’s a good idea to pull your steaks when they are a little under your desired doneness; they will continue to cook while resting.
+• It’s a good idea to pull your steaks when they are under your desired doneness; they will continue to cook while resting.

 • Be careful not to overcook the sauce by letting it reduce for too long.